You are here

 Beneficial Owner Details for BVI Business Companies

-In addition to the memorandum and articles of association, register of members, register of directors or copies thereof, and copies of notices filed within a 10-year period, BVI business companies must now also maintain with their registered agent's information regarding the company's
+In addition to the memorandum and articles of association, register of members, register of directors or copies thereof, and copies of notices filed within a 10-year period, BVI business companies must now also maintain with their registered agent's information regarding the company's beneficial owner.
+There is a continuing duty to keep the information accurate and up to date.

 The definitions of 'information' and 'beneficial owner' are those ascribed to them in the Anti-money Laundering Regulations, Revised Edition 2020.